Rithvik85/Calculator-project/README.md

 # Calculator-project
-This is Simple Calculator with help of (HTML5,CSS,JavaScript)
+This is a Simple Calculator with the help of (HTML5,CSS,and javascript)